 In pack design you have 2 basic types – the panel loader and the top loader.

 Panel loader – this is when the pack fully unzips and makes it easy to organize the contents.
 This type of pack is good for people who like to organize stuff.

 Top loader – just as the name describes, you load the pack from the top.
 This design is good people people who like to cram stuff into the pack, and when its full stomp on the contents, and pack some more.

 Strength – by design top loaders are usually stronger then the panel loaders.
 Panel loaders are limited by the strength of their zippers, top loaders are limited by the strength of the fabric material and stitching.

-Disclosure: The Maxpedition Vulture II used in this article was supplied free of charge.
-But that did not influence the authors opinion.
+Full Disclosure: The Maxpedition Vulture II used in this article was supplied free of charge.